pokon548/ntfy-naive/README.md

 3. Close this app.
 It will minimize to tray
 4. Get notified!

+## Known issues
+- It does not display tags in messages
+- Custom display name for topic is not working

 ## Credit
 App icon is inherited from [officials](https://github.com/binwiederhier/ntfy).